Holzer Receives Funds for Low-Dose CT Scan

 CT Stands for “computerized tomography”.
 In a CT scan dozens of low-dose X-rays are taken all at once from various angles.
 The information is fed into a computer which produces highly detailed, cross-sectional pictures of the body.
 (If you think of the body as a loaf of bread, what the CT can do is provide a highly detailed image of any “slice” of that loaf).
 Unlike regular x-rays, these pictures can show tiny differences present in soft tissue and bone.
 CT scans are typically used to look for cancer in various organs.

 New CT scanners such as the advanced 64 slice Brilliance CT used at Holzer are designed to ensure low levels of radiation exposure to patients and staff.
 Today’s advanced CT scanners offer an optimal combination of low radiation exposure and short examination times while maintaining excellent quality images.
 CT results will be read by a radiologist, usually within 24 hours.
-Holzer boasts five Board Certified Radiologists: Phillip B. Long, MD, Medical Director, Radiology, Michael Meyers, DO, Bruce Pennington, MD, Dean Siciliano, MD, Stephen Conley, MD, with extensive experience reading CT scans.
+Holzer boasts five Board Certified Radiologists: Steven Conley, MD, Medical Director, Radiology, Michael Meyers, DO, Bruce Pennington, MD, Dean Siciliano, MD, Phillip B. Long, MD, with extensive experience reading CT scans.
 Results are mailed to the patient in a week or less with instructions.
-They are also available on our patient portal, MyHolzer.com.
+They are also available on our patient portal, MyHolzer.org.

 For more information, call (740) 441-3905 or email email@example.com.